varsha33/a_basic_FER_example/README.md

 - Open this project with Google Colaboratory
 - At Runtime option, click on Change Runtime type and Change it from None to GPU.

 You are good to go!
-Start implementing the code below.

 ## Credits